trendless/chtmlrelay/README.md

 ## Mailbox directory layout

-Fresh chatmail server addresses have a mailbox directory that contains:
+Fresh chatmail addresses have a mailbox directory that contains:

 - a `password` file with the salted password required for authenticating whether a login may use the address to send/receive messages.